 DJ: Boris Kopeinig

-insert (Theaterverein) is funded by the Cultural Department of the City of Vienna and the Federal Chancellery of Austria
+Funded by the Cultural Department of the City of Vienna and Federal Ministry for Arts, Culture, the Civil Service and Sport.